 We will see that $\hat{\xi}_{n,q}$ is strongly consistent for $\xi_{q}$.
 While this justifies the use of $\hat{\xi}_{n,q}$, it will be more valuable if we can also assess the unknown Monte Carlo error, $\hat{\xi}_{n,q} - \xi_{q}$.
 We address this in two ways.
 The first is by finding a function $b : \mathbb{N} \times (0, \infty) \to [0, \infty)$ such that for all $\epsilon > 0$

 We also assess the Monte Carlo error through its approximate sampling distribution.
-We will show that under a weak mixing condition on $X$ a quantile central limit theorem (CLT) will obtain.
+We will show that under a mixing condition on $X$, a quantile central limit theorem (CLT) will obtain; this mixing condition is much weaker than the mixing conditions required for a CLT for a sample mean \citep{jone:2004}.
 For now, assume there exists a constant $\gamma^{2}(\xi_{q})> 0$ such that as $n \to \infty$

 Note that $\gamma^{2}(\xi_{q})$ must account for the serial dependence present in a non-trivial Markov chain and hence is more difficult to estimate well than when $X$ is a random sample.
 However, if we can estimate $\gamma^{2}(\xi_{q})$ with, say $\hat{\gamma}_{n}^{2}$, then an interval estimator of $\xi_{q}$ is